FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Introduction

 Existing studies address parts of this goal but rarely satisfy these requirements simultaneously.
-Most aerial 3D scanning planners \cite{bircher2016three,cao2020hierarchical,wu2024uav,feng2024fc} primarily optimize completeness and efficiency, yet often assume obstacle-free or fully known environments.
-Online local replanning improves robustness to unforeseen obstacles \cite{song2020online,viswanathan2025adaptive}, but such approaches typically follow a navigation-centric flavor \cite{zhou2020robust,zhou2020ego,lu2024you} that prioritizes safety and time, treating sensing as a passive byproduct and providing limited safeguards for target visibility.
+Most model-based aerial 3D scanning planners \cite{bircher2016three,cao2020hierarchical,wu2024uav,feng2024fc} efficiently achieve high target completeness, yet assume obstacle-free or fully known environments.
+Alternatively, some non-model-based works \cite{song2020online,zhou2021fuel} incorporate online replanning or exploration-oriented approaches to avoid unforeseen obstacles.
+However, they primarily prioritize rapidly mapping unknown spaces rather than explicitly enforcing target visibility, thus lacking consideration for comprehensive and clean target observations.
 In parallel, visibility objectives are explored in perception-aware planning \cite{zhang2018perception,bartolomei2020perception,lin2025gfm} and aerial object tracking \cite{jeon2020integrated,ji2022elastic,gao2023adaptive}.
-The former category favors informative features for state estimation, yet it does not penalize interference from non-target clutter that harm clean target sensing.
+The former category favors informative features for state estimation, yet it does not penalize interference from non-target clutter that harms clean target sensing.
 The latter imposes sparse line-of-sight (LoS) constraints to keep an object within the FoV, whereas directly transferring such formulations into dense surface coverage is computationally prohibitive at real-time replanning rates.
-These limitations prevent existing aerial scanning systems from providing explicit guarantees of comprehensive and clean target observations under newly appearing occluders.
+These limitations prevent existing aerial scanning systems from realizing complete and clean target coverage under newly appearing occluders.